 Always keep in mind that intimidation through temper is not good communication.
 Taking a superior, arrogant tone and belittling your spouse is not good communication.
 Out yelling your spouse is not good communication.
 Out talking your spouse is not good communication.
 Guilt trips created by crocodile tears is not good communication.
 If you are in the habit of wielding any of these weapons when you talk to your spouse, STOP IT.
 You are killing any chance that your marriage has at reaching the freedom level, that highest level of communication.
 For that matter, you might very well be killing your marriage.

 And here’s one last thought: Communication cannot occur until someone is ready to listen.
 If your idea of communicating is getting the floor and holding it, you’re half a person.
 James 1:19 says: “So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath.”
-Tell me, how fast are you at hearing?
-The faster you are, the better you will be at communication.
+Tell me, how swift are you at hearing?
+The swifter you are, the better you will be at communication.

 Believe me, many a marriage can be shored up, made better, or even saved if one spouse will just look at the other and say, “I have dominated the communication around here for a long time.
 So right now I’m going to just sit here and listen to anything you want to tell me.
 I promise not to get mad, defensive, or defiant.
 I’m genuinely interested in what’s on your mind these days.”
 Maybe you are one that needs to give this little exercise a try.
 You’ll probably be surprised at what you hear, and I guarantee you that your marriage communication will be taken to a higher level.